night-codes/sublime-search-vscode/README.md

 >  resources/assets: &lt;search for this text&gt;

 Take note of the colon ":" which seperates the folder to search and search text.

+## Differences from malkomalko/searchy

+- Improved Window support
+- Support for context lines
+- Support for 'seperators' for between multiple matches in file
+- Added context menu
+- Lots of other improvements

+## Credit

+This repository has been forked from [malkomalko/searchy](https://github.com/malkomalko/searchy), mad props to Robert for his great work.